TurkuNLP/Deep_Learning_in_LangTech_course/course-project-2025.md

 ## Returning your project

 Return your project as a Python notebook (following [this template](https://github.com/TurkuNLP/Deep_Learning_in_LangTech_course/blob/master/course_project_template_2025.ipynb)) that includes both execution results and the descriptions detailed above.
+For group projects, each group member should submit the project work separately on moodle.